AntoonGa/Chatbot_Streamlit_Docker/readme.md

 This repository contains a chatbot application built using Streamlit and
     OpenAI\'s GPT models.
 The chatbot can be used for various purposes such as coding assistance, commenting on code, and general conversation.
+    In copilot mode, the chatbot can loadup your Python code and interact with it.
+It can list functions, provide improvements, find potential weaknesses in the code.
+    This is especially usefull if you work on large scale project.
+    The context memory is handled automatically.
+    The application
-The application can be containerized using Docker.
+    can be containerized using Docker.

 ![BotRunningOnStreamLit](./ezgif-3-d6b1e5e52f.gif)